 Kurt Markwarth's Lela Resort collection is located in the former Lela Beach Resort Hotel.
 The former restaurant is a indoor air conditioned display area with lighting and security cameras for small arms and relics collected from Guadalcanal.
 Outdoors are several Japanese field guns and artillery pieces and some aircraft wreckage.

 Point Cruz Yard

 Anders Markwarth's yard at Point Cruz is a fenced area adjacent to the road near the port area near Markwarth Oil.
 This yard has shipping containers and aircraft wreckage.
 The proximity to the port area has allowed containers of wartime material to be exported overseas, reportedly for restoration and to be returned.
-During the middle of July 2017, P-38J Lightning 43-28570 and A6M2 Zero were exported to Australia.
+During the middle of July 2017, P-38J Lightning 43-28570 and A6M2 Zero 2666 were exported from this Point Cruz and shipped to Australia.